Wabanaki Confederacy: Formation of the Wabanaki Confederacy (1680s)

 The political union incorporated many political elements from other local confederacies like the Iroquois and Huron, the role of wampum council conduct being a major example.
 This political unit allowed for the safe passage of people through each of their territories (including camping and subsisting on the land), safer trade networks from the western agricultural centers to the eastern gathering economies (copper/pelts) through non-aggression pacts and sharing natural resources from their respected habitats, freedom to move to each and any of the other's villages along with organizing inter-tribal marriages, and a large-scale defensive alliance to fend off attacks in their now shared territory.
-Madockawando for instance would later move from Penobscot lands to Maliseet lands, living in their political hub of Meductic until his death.
+Madockawando for instance would later move from Penobscot lands to Wolastoqey lands, living in their political hub of Meductic until his death.
 These events would lead to the formal creation of what is now called the Wabanaki Confederacy.

 The Passamaquoddy wampum record or Wapapi Akonutomakonol tells about the event that took place at the Caughnawaga Council that led to the formation of the Wabanaki Confederacy.Silently they sat for seven days.
 Everyday, no one spoke.
 That was called, "The Wigwam is Silent."
 Every councilor had to think about what he was going to say when they made the laws.
 All of them thought about how the fighting could be stopped.
 Next they opened up the wigwam.
 It was now called "Every One of Them Talks."
 And during that time they began their council....When all had finished talking, they decided to make a great fence; and in addition they put in the center a great wigwam within the fence; and also they made a whip and placed it with their father.
 Then whoever disobeyed him would be whipped.
 Whichever of his children was within the fence - all of them had to obey him.
 And he always had to kindle their great fire, so that it would not burn out.
 This is where the Wampum Laws originated.
 That fence was the confederacy agreement....There would be no arguing with one another again.
 They had to live like brothers and sisters who had the same parent....And their parent, he was the great chief at Caughnawaga.
 And the fence and the whip were the Wampum Laws.
 Whoever disobeyed them, the tribes together had to watch him.